gpuweb/WSL/Spec/source/index.rst

 sense.
 The order of execution of multiple invocations of the vertex shader may be observable.
 Execution of multiple invocations of the vertex shader may be multiplexed across multiple processing units at the entire shader level or the instruction level (or any level in between).
-Therefore, WSL authors must take care to create shaders which are portable.
+Therefore, WHLSL authors must take care to create shaders which are portable.
 See below for advice on how to accomplish this.

 ..
 Note:: Specific GPU instructions are not within scope of this document; therefore, races may